yoshakami/WaccaSongBrowser/README.md

 ## GradeTable
 You can convert all japanese strings of the title names to Titles.txt, and back from the txt to a new uasset

+##
+in order to grant yourself a new icon:
+1. (artemis) you need to edit wacca_item in mysql database, and add item id and type 6 (icon)
+2. (everywhere) you need to drag and drop ConditionTable in WaccaSongBrowser, and inject a new condition. these instructions also work for every other item in ConditionTable

 ## it does not add jackets! use WsongInject to add a new jacket

 ## update notes